SHREERAJ10/Website-Blocker/README.md

 2. Open the script and set the path to your system’s hosts file:

      Windows: C:\\Windows\\System32\\drivers\\etc\\hosts

      macOS/Linux: /etc/hosts

 3.Make sure the script can read and write to the hosts file

      You might need to run it as admin or use sudo

 4. Run the script
       python blocker.py

-💡 Why I built this
+💡 Why I built this <br>
       I made this as a final year project of computer science when I was in grade 11.
       It’s a small but useful project that helped me understand and practice file handling in python.